bikininjas/bikininjas_mc_server/README.md

 ## What is it?

-This is a magical Docker image for running your very own Minecraft server with Java 21! 🏰✨ Dive into the world of creativity with the top NeoForge plugins and the amazing Create mod!
+This is a magical Docker image for running your very own Minecraft server with Java 21! 🏰✨ Dive into the world of creativity with the top Paper plugins optimized for Minecraft 1.21.1!

 ## Tips for Adventurers!
 - **Gather Resources**: Always start by gathering wood and stone to build your first shelter! 🪨